 Which foods are off limits?

-- Any type of grain or sugar is a big no-no and should be avoided at all costs.
+- Any type of grain is a big no-no and should be avoided at all costs.
 This includes bread, pasta, rice, oats, corn and quinoa.

 - Most beans and legumes such as chickpeas and lentils (some keto diet plans allow small portions of beans for their fibre content).